afettah/ems/README.md

    Categories can be of two types:

-- **Exclusive**: Categories marked as "Exclusive" do not allow other categories to be requested for the same period.
-Overlapping date ranges are not allowed. (e.g. Annual leave).
+- **Not Auto cancel**: Categories marked as "not auto cancel" do not allow other categories to be requested for the same period. (e.g. Annual leave).

-- **Permissive**: Categories marked as "Permissive" allow other categories to be requested for the same period.
-Overlapping requests are allowed.
+- **Auto cancel**: Categories marked as "autoCancel allow other categories to be requested for the same period.
+The existing requests will be canceled.
 (Work Remotely).

 #### 2. Overlapping Requests

-The general rule is that two categories cannot be requested for the same period unless at least one of the categories is marked as "Permissive".
+The general rule is that two categories cannot be requested for the same period;

 For example, you can have Work Remotely applicable and you want to request Annual leave.